sdaraqshan/100-days-of-code/README.md

 # 100-days-of-code
-Posting all the things learnt in my #100daysofcode journey
+Posting all the things learnt in my #100daysofcode journey.

 DAY 1-FEATURE SCALING
 DAY 2-TENSORFLOW